Infection & ResponseDefinitions

 Non-specific immunity: The body's first and second lines of defence that respond the same way to all pathogens, regardless of type, without requiring previous exposure.

-Mucus: A sticky secretion produced by goblet cells lining the respiratory and digestive tracts.
+Mucus: A sticky secretion produced by cells lining the respiratory and digestive tracts.
 Traps pathogens, dust, and debris and prevents them from reaching deeper tissues.

-Cilia: Microscopic hair-like projections on epithelial cells lining the airways.
+Cilia: Microscopic hair-like projections on cells lining the airways.
 Beat rhythmically to sweep mucus (with trapped pathogens) upward and away from the lungs.

 Keep building this topic